 Be a Friend

 Even if you’re separated by miles, people still sense whether you’re being genuine.
-They can see it in your face, they can hear it in your voice and they can read between the lines.

 Be a real friend, and you might just have somebody who’ll help you for years.
 And, who knows, Ricardo might even pick you up at the airport when you land in Barcelona in the dead of night.

 Before you get online and talk to a native speaker via chat, voice or video, make sure you’ve done your homework.
 That means logging in a lot of “behind-the-scenes” work before any online interaction.
 Research and read up on your target language before your sessions.

 And not only that, plan what you’re going to say.
 Write down some questions or points that need clarification.
 List topics you want to discuss.
 Prepare a cheat sheet and populate it with material that’s more than you think you’ll need.
 With that, you’re unlikely to run out of things to say and have those dreaded awkward silences.
 You won’t have to fake an internet service disruption.

 And while we’re on the topic of writing things down, when talking online, keep another sheet on which to write down your notes.
 What did you learn from the interaction?
 Write it down.
 (This may even seem like a major revelation when you read it a few hours later.)

 If you’re going to be a great language learner, you need to be ready to feel vulnerable.
 You’re going to be eating language mistakes for breakfast and need to be totally okay with them.
 Because guess what, you’re going to be making a lot of them, and somebody will be there to witness it.
 (Which scares a lot of people, I think.)